Attention:

 Do health workers need to submit fingerprinting for employment?

+Short answer: Yes!
+But in a round-about way.
 Technically, there isn’t a law that requires health workers–such as doctors and nurses–to undergo fingerprinting to be directly hired, but California licensing boards for doctors and nurses require fingerprinting.
+Doctors, nurses, medical assistants and many other types of health workers need licenses to practice in California.

 The benefits of fingerprinting and background checks